Constructing quality housing is essential to preserving New York’s communities.

 In the aftermath of Hurricane Sandy in 2013, Habitat NYC and Westchester sprang into action, launching our Critical Home Repair program to help low- to moderate-income homeowners repair their homes.
 Hurricane Sandy hit New York City on October 29, 2012, taking the lives of 53 New Yorkers, crippling the city and affecting countless New Yorkers.
 With the help of thousands of volunteers, we mucked out 61 homes in the immediate aftermath and in the proceeding four years, we have performed substantial repairs on 65 homes across Brooklyn, Queens and Staten Island.

-Habitat NYC has acquired a vast portfolio of dilapidated single-family homes from the New York City Housing Authority.
-Habitat NYC gut-renovates, or in some cases completely tears down these homes, creating well-built homes out of what were once eyesores.
+Habitat NYC and Westchester has acquired a vast portfolio of dilapidated single-family homes from the New York City Housing Authority.
+Habitat NYC and Westchester gut-renovates, or in some cases completely tears down these homes, creating well-built homes out of what were once eyesores.

 The homes are scattered across Queens, but are concentrated in the Southeastern section of the borough.